nickbartram/credit-risk-classification/README.md

 ## Conclusion

 Overall this was a fairly accurate predictive model.
 The logistic regression classified the loans reasonably well.
 It would be a good model for predicting healthy loans.
 It would perform slightly worse for high-risk loans.
 With an f1 score of 89%, most high-risk loans are predicted well.
 However there's a 1 in 10 chance that the model could be incorrect at predicting a high-risk loan, which could be frustrating for those potential borrowers.
+The full credit risk analysis is in the final markdown cell of the `.ipynb` file.

 ## References